slatedocs/slate/source/includes/markdown/_13-platform-ui.html.md

 App and request the Workflow App functionliaty onto it via the [Create a UI Hook Alpha App](https://form-beta.asana.com?k=LBWpDpqZ6b-6pV4ZIbP-OA&d=15793206719) form.

-To create an oauth app, see [Authentication Quick Start](/docs/authentication-quick-start).
+To create an OAuth app, see [Authentication Quick Start](/docs/authentication-quick-start).

 To create a Workflow App you'll need to fill out the [Create a UI Hook Alpha App](https://form-beta.asana.com?k=LBWpDpqZ6b-6pV4ZIbP-OA&d=15793206719) form with the data in the table below.